pieper/SlicerMachines/README.md

 The result is an AMI in AWS that can be used as the boot image for a VM instance.

+## Use cases
+* Start up consistent GPU-enabled application environments
+* Set up consistent state for testing
+* Set up identical machines for training
+* To access high-performance computers multicore/multi-GPU/large memory
+* Pre-load a machine with data so that users can jump on and start working
+* Run Slicer as a compute or render server
+* Run a Slicelet as a service
+* Bring up as many machines as needed to run jobs in parallel

 ## This code goals
 Automate the process of configuring and publishing the disk image so that new versions of the OS, Slicer, and various extensions